JoeltheSpider/basictextcompression/README.md

 # What's Happening?

-The contents from the file data.txt are compressed and stored in entry.txt Usually for a character 1 byte(8-bits) are required.
+The contents from the file data.txt are compressed and stored in entry.txt.
+Usually for a character 1 byte(8-bits) are required.
 Using this compression program, based on the unqiue characters, the bits are assigned.
 Easily every character will have less than 8-bits after compression.